UOA-SE325-SOLUTIONS/se325-examples/README.md

 - **[Example 05](./example-05-dad-jokes)**: Contains a more advanced REST service, allowing users to create and browse dad jokes.

 - **[Example 06](./example-06-json-with-jackson)**: Contains standalone examples of how the Jackson library can be used to convert between Java objects and JSON.

+- **[Example 07](./example-07-springboot-other-data-types)**: Shows how we can support data types other than JSON within our Spring apps.